Logic1000: how motherhood and mental health inspired her “seismic” debut

 ‘Mother’ is ready for this moment because its creator is, too.
 Poulter’s story is not a linear one, or without bumps along the way.
 In fact, the release of ‘Mother’ was pushed back a year into 2024 by Poulter’s decision while she managed her mental health; this “protracted” journey, she says, only makes her love the record more.

 Born in the Sydney suburbs in 1987, Poulter’s first calling wasn’t necessarily music: she had interests and varied careers in acting, floristry, and retail, studied psychology and more before she became a recording artist.
 She points to work as varied as dubstep producer Loefah and Destiny’s Child as inspirations, and says “music has always been intuitive to me”.
 In particular, she became infatuated with house and electronic music’s power as “a unifying sound and scene”, one established in oppressed communities across the globe.
 She released her debut EP under the name DJ Logic in 2018, and updated her name to Logic1000 in 2019.
-Poulter then moved to Europe in 2020 – first London, then Berlin – and signed to Believe Music, home to Charlotte Adigéry & Bolis Pupul and Parcels.
+Poulter then moved to Europe in 2020 – first London, then Berlin – and signed to Because Music, home to Charlotte Adigéry & Bolis Pupul and Parcels.

 “If I can create a baby, I can create something else that’s pretty awesome”